sismo-core/sismo-connect-packages/packages/zk-connect-solidity/README.md

 </div>

-zkConnect solidity is a Solidity library that allows you to verify the zk-proofs of your zkConnect Application onchain.
+zkConnect solidity is a Solidity library that allows you to verify the zk-proofs of your zkConnect Application onchain and simplify the use of the [zk-connect-onchain-verifier](https://github.com/sismo-core/zk-connect-onchain-verifier).

 Here is the link to the full documentation of the library: [zkConnect onchain verifier](https://docs.sismo.io/sismo-docs/technical-documentation/zkconnect/zkconnect-solidity-library-verify-on-chain-soon)